Elucidating Galaxy Assembly Bias in SDSS: Observables

 Galaxy assembly bias also modifies the relative fraction of the low vs. high overdensity environments, by shifting the galaxy population into halos in low or high density regions.
-The inset of the bottom left panel of Figure~\ref{fig:hod} shows such effects on the PDF of $\del8$ from setting non-zeros values of $\Qcen$ and $\Qsat$.
-When $\Qcen{=}\Qsat{=}-0.5$ the PDF is broadened with the density increasing at large and small values of $\del8$ relative to the PDF for $\Qcen{=}\Qsat{=}0.0$.
-The increase in high $\del8$ galaxies is driven by the fact that negative values of $\Qcen$ and $\Qsat$ cause highly clustered haloes to have higher occupations.
-This simply increases the overall values of $\del8$.
+The inset of the bottom left panel of Figure~\ref{fig:hod} shows such effects on the PDF of $N_8^g$ from setting non-zero values of $\Qcen$ and $\Qsat$.
+When $\Qcen{=}\Qsat{=}-0.5$ the PDF is broadened with the density increasing at large values of $N_8^g$ relative to the PDF for $\Qcen{=}\Qsat{=}0.0$.
+This increase is driven by the fact that negative values of $\Qcen$ and $\Qsat$ cause highly clustered haloes to have higher occupations which increases the overall values of $N_8^g$.
 This effect is mitigated however by the fact that the PDF has an explicit integral constraint.
-For small values of $\del8$ we also see that the probability density has increased.
-This is driven by the fact that the value of $\left< N_g(r{<}8.0\,h^{-1}\,\mathrm{Mpc})\right>$ in the denominator of $\del8$ is increased.
-The overall effect of setting $\Qcen{=}\Qsat{=}-0.5$ is to increase the contrast in $\del8$ relative to $\Qcen{=}\Qsat{=}0.0$.
-The effect of setting $\Qcen{=}\Qsat{=} 0.5$ is to decrease the contrast of $\del8$ and drive the distribution towards $\del8{=}0.0$.
+The effect of setting $\Qcen{=}\Qsat{=}0.5$ on the halo occupation is the opposite, causing less clustered haloes to have higher occupations for their mass.
+This causes the PDF to narrow and decreases the number of galaxies with high $N_8^g$.

-To summarize, Figure~\ref{fig:hod} demonstrates that, in the absence of other systematic uncertainties, the combination of the PDF of $\del8$ and the cross-correlation functions of galaxies selected by $\del8$ is a very sensitive probe of galaxy assembly bias.
+To summarize, Figure~\ref{fig:hod} demonstrates that, in the absence of other systematic uncertainties, the combination of the PDF of $N_8^g$ and the cross-correlation functions of galaxies selected by $N_8^g$ is a very sensitive probe of galaxy assembly bias.
 Any deviation of $\Qcen$ and $\Qsat$ from zero will generate coherent variation in the HOD between high and low density regions of the Universe.
 This galaxy assembly bias effect in the HOD, coupled with the environmental modulation of the halo mass function, produces a unique set of phenomena in the overdensity distribution and density-dependent cross-correlation functions that can potentially be detected within the SDSS data.